 Research suggests that high-deductible health plans (HDHPs) are inappropriate for many consumers, leading them to cut back on both necessary and unnecessary care, as well as leaving them with unmanageable amounts of medical debt.
-Given the numerous alternatives to address high healthcare costs, it is curious why these plans continue to be so vigorously defended.
+Given the numerous alternatives to address high healthcare costs and evidence around smarter cost-sharing design, it is curious why these plans continue to be so vigorously defended.

-Consumer Directed Health Plan (CDHP) is a term often used interchangeably with HDHP but is sometimes used to indicate the plan qualifies for a tax-advantaged savings account or that additional decision aids are present to help consumers shop for care.
+[Consumer Directed Health Plan (CDHP) is a term often used interchangeably with HDHP but is more often used to indicate the plan qualifies for a tax-advantaged savings account and/or that additional decision aids are present to help consumers shop for care.]

 There is no debate that higher deductibles lower premiums.
 This occurs for two reasons: (1) because the design shifts costs away from the health plan and onto consumers but also (2) because enrollees cut back on care when they are in these plans (compared to more generous designs).